bombasticSlacks/Aspirant/Game/Abjurer.md

 ### Basic
 #### Amateur Abjuration
 If your character has [Attuned](Magic-Training#Attuned), your character can [Channel](Channel) to:

-Disrupt a spell of an amateur level, weaken the abilities or powers of a character/creature, create a shield against a specific element around yourself.
+* Disrupt a spell of an amateur level.

-#### Counter Spell
+* Weaken the abilities or powers of a character/creature.
-As a reaction, you may attempt to disrupt another spell in combat using an abjuration [Channel](Channel) test at a -2.
+* Create a shield against a specific element around yourself.

 #### Magic Perception
 You can detect magic passively using [Perception](Perception).